CollisionBear/PreviewField/README.md

 	public GameObject SomeTestPrefab;
 }
 ```
-This also works for anything `Component` based scripts.
+This also works for any `Component` based scripts.
 ```cs
 using using CollisionBear.PreviewObjectPicker;